elgamalsalman/my-setup/README.md

 > To change the system theme and icons for both gtk and qt applications do the following.
 For gtk open lxappearance and choose from the installed themes, I personally use arc dark with papirus icons.
 For qt open qt5ct and change the theme to kvantum and open the kvantum manager, click change/delete theme and choose the theme you want.

 > To change konsole theme hit `ctrl-shift-,` open your profile and change the theme to Dark One Nuanced.
 Check the show all fonts checkbox and change the font to Fira Code Nerd for cool ligatures and glyphs.
+Then go to miscellaneous and enable centering.
 If a menu bar is visible at the top you can remove it by clicking on the settings tab and uncheck show menubar and all toolbars shown.
+Also go to scrolling and set the scrollbar position to hidden

 > To change konsole copy and paste keybindings hit `ctrl-alt-,`, and search for the copy and the past keybindings and change them to `ctrl-c` and `ctrl-v` respectively.

 > To change rofi theme run `rofi-theme-selector` in the terminal, I use arc dark here too.

-> There is an arc theme for firefox if you are into that, click on the 3 bar menu > more tools > customise toolbar.
+> There is a dark theme for firefox if you are into that, press `Ctrl-Shift-A`.

 ## Github Connection Instructions